Meaning of Life

 On the level of our human society:

-Improve the quality of all political or religious governance everywhere on Earth
+Mainly, improve the quality of all political or religious governance everywhere on Earth!

 Improve our personal and society’s security and economy

-in the soundness of all parts and of a balanced structure of human society,
+in the soundness of all parts and in a balanced structure of human society,

 with reasonable income opportunities and some freedom for all!